 This is especially true when using machine learning to model human behavior and characteristics.
 Our historical examples of the relevant outcomes will almost always reflect historical prejudices against certain social groups, prevailing cultural stereotypes, and existing demographic inequalities.
 And finding patterns in these data will often mean replicating these very same dynamics.

-This book is an attempt to survey the risks in these and many other applications of machine learning, and to provide a critical review of an emerging set of proposed solutions.
-It will show how even well-intentioned applications of machine learning might give rise to objectionable results.
-And it will introduce formal methods for characterizing these problems and assess various computational methods for addressing them.
+We now begin to survey the risks in these and many other applications of machine learning, and provide a critical review of an emerging set of proposed solutions.
+We will see how even well-intentioned applications of machine learning might give rise to objectionable results.

 When we observe disparities, it doesn’t imply that the designer of the system intended for such inequalities to arise.
 Looking beyond intent, it’s important to understand when observed disparities can be considered to be discrimination.
 In turn, two key questions to ask are whether the disparities are justified and whether they are harmful.
 These questions rarely have simple answers, but the extensive literature on discrimination in philosophy and sociology can help us reason about them.